zentyal/zentyal/docs/en/user/vpn.rst

 also these optional fields to the CA certificate:

 :guilabel:`Country Code`
-  An acronym consisted of two letter following the ISO-XXXX.
+  An acronym consisted of two letters defined in ISO-3166.

 :guilabel:`City`